 Gorgeous and grandiose... as opera usually is.
 Masterfully shot in beautiful technicolor, it's extremely well choreographed and blocked out for the camera.
 It's fun and quite beautiful.
 Lovely performance and fantastical in nature.
 Very cool theatrical endeavor.
 I thoroughly enjoyed it.
 Keep in mind that this a theatrical piece and not a "movie."
 However, it's a delightful translation of opera to the screen.

 Beautiful if you watch it without any volume.
 Or if you use compositions by other musicians from the baroque/classic/romantic school.
-It's a waste watching it on a laptop or television screen, absolutely reduces the lush sensory assault.
+It's a waste watching it on a laptop or television screen, completely reduces the lush visuals to an inferior product.
 But then again, who gives a shit.

 Powell's and Pressburger's attempt to recreate the fantastical worlds of "Les contes d'Hoffmann" with the help of film effects is a clever move.
 A real achievement of the film is the projection of the narration into unrealistic and colourful spaces that underline the artificiality of the whole settings.
 Although some things appear a little oldfashioned today, the Olympia episode is a real highlight of filmed opera.